ipfs-shipyard/discussify-styleguide/src/components/icon/README.md

 <ReplyIcon style={ { fontSize: 20 } } />
 ```

+Alternatively you may change the `width` and `height` CSS properties.

 ## Props

 | name | type | default | description |